hongkunhao/hongkunhao.github.io/_pages/about.md

 # 📖 Education
-- *2022.09 - 2025.03*, Master of Science in Computer Science and Engineering, Shanghai Jiao Tong University.
+- *2022.09 - 2025.03*, Master of Engineering in Computer Science and Engineering, Shanghai Jiao Tong University.
 - *2018.09 - 2022.06*, Bachelor of Engineering in Computer Science and Engineering, Shanghai Jiao Tong University.